Negative-light/PUBLIC_VUALT/jeremiah-hope-in-corruption-and-judgment.md

 This week [Jeremiah](../p-jeremiah.md) bring forward a charge against false leader but includes within it a prophecy on [Jesus](../30-Spiritual/33-Resources/33.10-People/jesus.md).

 ## Woe Upon the bad Shepherds
 This first section targets the shepherds (leaders) who refused to cover and take care of the people [^1].
 The primary charge here is that they are not intentionally harming but rather were neglectful.
 Negligent in duty causing them to be scattered.
-But this ends with a promose to raise new leaders after the coming exile.
+But this ends with a promise to raise new leaders after the coming exile.

 Now I will say that these are probably the political rulers [^matthew-poole] [^ellicott] (though having recently read on the life of [King Solomon](%F0%9F%A7%91King%20Solomon.md) I would say that the kings were just as much spiritual) but this applies to the current leaders.
-Now the job of a shpherd is to bring together the people to live a life that glorifies God (and is abundant) [^garner-howes] but these leaders scatter the people.
-As far as history I will note that Eliicott theorizes this is addresing the theocracy formed under Ezra and Nehemiah [^ellicott]
+Now the job of a shepherd is to bring together the people to live a life that glorifies God (and is abundant) [^garner-howes] but these leaders scatter the people.
+As far as history I will note that Ellicott theorizes this is addressing the theocracy formed under Ezra and Nehemiah [^ellicott]

 Given that the charge here is scattering due to neglect how can this happen not just at church but in general?